mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Finally, you feel maybe pensive and sad; disappointed.
 I experience this a lot, anyway.
 Because, you can see how many people are really ignorant.
 But on the other hand, if you ask yourself, “Are you not ignorant when you are enlightened?” – no, I don’t think so.
 That’s why we practice, every day.
 From this point, broadly speaking, you who are practicing or others who don’t practice are exactly the same; not so much different.

 But if you practice Zen, which is a little bit different from others’ practice, you are really proud of yourself.
 That is sometimes too much.
-If you ask yourself strictly speaking, [then] basically, you are not different from others.
+If you ask yourself strictly speaking, [then] basically you are not different from others.

 ##### 9:04